-Four star country house hotels, cosy pubs,family-run bed and breakfast, holiday parks, youth hostels and self catering options of every style and size; Northumberland has accommodation to suit every taste and budget.
+Four star country house hotels, cosy pubs,family-run bed and breakfast, luxurious lodges and self catering options of every style and size; Northumberland has accommodation to suit every taste and budget.

 Matfen Hall is a magnificent country house hotel set in the heart of beautiful Northumberland countryside.
 The impressive 19th Century country house was restored by Sir Hugh and Lady Blackett into one of Northumberland's leading venues for leisure breaks, weddings and conferences.